 Damaged over the centuries, the fortress was restored by Frederick II (1194-1250).
-The keep dates from the time of the domination of the town by Perugia.
+The castle keep dates from the time of the domination of the town by Perugia.

 The fortress was once the residence of the Pope’s Legates and decorated with numerous frescoes, but only a faint trace of these remains today.

-The mosy interesting part of the fortress is the Museum and Art Gallery, which holds various works of artistic interest such as a Roman sarcophagus from the late second century AD, depicting the portrait of the deceased supported by two winged Victories and supported by the giant named Atlante.
+The most interesting part of the fortress is the Museum and Art Gallery, which holds various works of artistic interest such as a Roman sarcophagus from the late second century AD, depicting the portrait of the deceased supported by two winged Victories and supported by the giant named Atlante.

-Among the paintings in the museum we must highlight a triptych depicting "St. Anne and the Virgin and Child with Saints Joachim and Joseph", by Antonio da Fabriano* painted in the second half of the 15th century.
+Among the paintings in the museum we must mention a triptych depicting "St. Anne and the Virgin and Child with Saints Joachim and Joseph", by Antonio da Fabriano* painted in the second half of the 15th century.
 There are also interesting works by Niccolò di Liberatore (the Alunno, 1430-1502), such as a polyptych from the second half of the 15th century, the "Madonna Enthroned with Saints", signed and dated April 28, 1462, and the "Madonna Praying," about 1486.

-Also here is a work showing the "Miracle of St. Diego," dating back to the 17th century by Avanzino Nucci* (1552-1629), presumably a painter born in Citta di Castello, who worked mainly in Rome, but often in Gualdo Tadino.
+Also here is a work showing the "Miracle of Saint Diego," dating back to the 17th century by Avanzino Nucci* (1552-1629), presumably a painter born in Citta di Castello, who worked mainly in Rome, but often in Gualdo Tadino.

 The works of the family of Matteo da Gualdo* are well represented.
 By Matteo da Gualdo himself there is "Our Lady of the Assumption" (1486), a small painting made for special liturgical functions and often carried in procession, and the "Madonna Enthroned with Saints", dating from 1462.
 Gerolamo (died 1515), the son of Matteo, is attributed the "Madonna with Child", while Bernardo (grandson of Matteo, died 1532) is attributed the "Lady Praying with groups in the Brotherhood".